 - a.
 Offering compensatory time in lieu of paid overtime. - b.
 Defining "time worked" for purposes of compliance with the Act. - c.
 Adjusting schedules so that no automatic "overtime" liability is incurred. - d.
-Taking any other actions necessary to insure compliance with the Act as it is now or may be amended in the future.
+Taking any other actions necessary to ensure compliance with the Act as it is now or may be amended in the future.

-Article 5 - Association Representatives and Members and Delegates' Rights
+Article 5 - Association Representatives, Members and Delegates' Rights

 - §1.
-Authorized Association representatives, whose names shall be filed in writing with the Director of the Department of Health shall be permitted to visit the administrative offices of the Department of Health for the purposes of processing grievances.
+Authorized IAEP representatives, whose names shall be filed in writing with the Department Director shall be permitted to visit the administrative offices of the Department of Health for the purposes of processing grievances.
 This right shall be exercised reasonably.
 Upon entering the premises, the authorized representative shall notify the EMS Chief or designated representative.
-Association representatives shall not interfere with the normal conduct of the work of the Department of Health and or EMS Division. - §2.
-The City agrees to grant the necessary time off with pay not to exceed 24 hours for the delegate and alternate as submitted to the EMS Chief by the Association to attend the national convention with a minimum 30 day notice. - §3.
+IAEP representatives shall not interfere with the normal conduct of the work of the Department of Health and or EMS Division. - §2.
+The City agrees to grant the necessary time off with pay not to exceed 24 hours for the delegate and alternate as submitted to the EMS Chief by the IAEP to attend the national convention with a minimum 30 day notice. - §3.
 Pursuant to N.J.S.A.
-11A:6-10, the City agrees to grant a leave of absence with pay to the duly authorized representatives of the Association to attend the national convention of such organization.
+11A:6-10, the City agrees to grant a leave of absence with pay to the duly authorized IAEP representatives to attend the national convention of such organization.
 A certificate of attendance to the national convention shall be submitted by the representatives so attending.
 Leave of absence shall be for a period inclusive of the duration of the convention.
 The duly authorized representatives shall not be required to return to work until his/her next full scheduled work shift. - §4.
-Full-time employees who, by mutual agreement between the City and the Association, participate during working hours in collective bargaining meetings and grievance hearings shall suffer no loss of pay.
-Full-time employees shall be allowed one-half (1⁄2) hour prior to and one-half (1⁄2) hour after the meeting is over as excused time from work.
+Employees who, by mutual agreement between the parties, participate during working hours in collective bargaining meetings and grievance hearings shall suffer no loss of pay.
+Employees shall be allowed one hour prior to and one hour after the meeting is over as excused time from work.
 They shall give their supervisor reasonable notice of their desire to attend such meetings.
 It is understood, however, that except for the foregoing, nothing shall be done which shall interfere with the work of any employee or department.